 Our mentorship programs are available for members seeking assistance and feedback from an experienced professional in the development of their written work.

 An annual program that offers four members the opportunity to spend five days in residence with an established writer to develop your work.
 Applicants need to reside in the Northern Rivers and have a well-developed manuscript.
-The residency usually takes place in the Byron Shire at the beginning of May.
+The residency usually takes place in the Byron Shire in spring.
 MORE DETAILS

 We offer two paid mentorship schemes that match members with a professional mentor; ‘Firsthand Feedback’ and ‘Block Mentorships’.
 MORE DETAILS

 Every year, Byron Writers Festival offers members the opportunity to secure one of six scholarships for our two mentoring services, First Hand Feedback and Block Mentorships.
 Applications open in September.

 Workshops and Seminars

 Byron Writers Festival offers a year-round program of workshops, seminars and author visits.
 Workshops are designed for writers of various levels and experience, and provide opportunities for skills development.
 Seminars are large group presentations or panel discussions designed to give an insight into writing and publishing industry practices or topics of interest.
 MORE DETAILS

 A free weekly ‘Silent Writing’ meet-up for local writers to gain some quiet, focused time in the company of like-minded wordsmiths.
 Please note: Writing Hour is currently on hold due to Covid-19.
 The Festival is working on reinstating this initiative.
 Please register your interest by emailing [email protected]

 While Byron Writers Festival does not have its own writers’ group, it keeps a directory of groups throughout the region.
 If you are interested in joining a writers’ group, please check our online directory, otherwise give us a call and we can advise on a group near you.

 We actively seek out opportunities for pathways to publication for our members, as well as run regular competitions.
 Our quarterly listing of opportunities and competitions is listed in our publication northerly, and can be found on our website.
 MORE DETAILS